gollum18/Equipment-Ordering-Refinement/README.md

 Old and current versions of the mod are stored in the plugins folder for posterity and bug-tracking reasons.
 The following list details each version in the folder.

-- Alpha 1.0.0: Initial alpha release.
+- Beta 0.1.0: Initial alpha release.
 Does not contain the refinement system and quests, player relocation, or voiced dialogue.